About the Mauritius Africa FinTech Hub (MAFH)

-This initiative was pioneered by the Mauritian government, through the Economic Development Board (EDB) of Mauritius, alongside the private sector and formally announced during the 2017/2018 budget speech.
-The association today functions as a facilitator, responsible for the creation of this new sector, while at the same time being independent and functioning as an NGO.
+This initiative was pioneered by the Mauritian government, through the Economic Development Board (EDB) of Mauritius with a launch grant, alongside the private sector and formally announced during the 2017/2018 budget speech.
+The association functions as an independent facilitator and is solely funded by memberships and programmes we design since October 2020.

 What we do and why we do it